Automatic feature engineering

 Auto-engineered date features in real-time predictions

-For the real-time predictions API to be able to process your date and timestamps fields, the JSON payload you send to the real-time predictions API must follow the requirements below:
+For the real-time prediction endpoint in the Machine Learning API to be able to process your date and timestamps fields, the JSON payload you send to the endpoint must follow the requirements below:

 Handling of free text data